 For several months now special restrictions have been in place for exports of personal protective equipment (PPE), medical, and general COVID-19 relief supplies from China.
-Well these rules have been in place for a while , shipping companies and businesses are experiencing delays as a result of incorrectly processed shipments.
+Although these restrictions have been in place for some time, businesses are still experiencing delays as a result of incorrectly processed shipments.
 In this post we will cover in detail how to correctly process a shipment affected by this restrictions.

 DHL introduced an Emergency Situation Surcharge (ESS) back in April of 2020.
 Today they have announced new changes that will be effective as of May 24th, 2020.